kkim88/Git/README.md

 **Bonus Functionality :

 * Merge The <code>merge-this-branch</code> into the master branch.
+Ger rid of the readme instructions from the master branch.
+Keep this code.
 Resolve any merge conflicts that may arise.

 3. Submit the exercise in <a href="https://bit.ly/3aKtYAC" target="_blank">TEKsystems Academy</a>